RiledUpCrow/Flier/docs/Action.md

 **`launch`**

-This Action launches you in the direction you're looking.
+This action launches you in the direction you're looking.
 If you're standing on the ground, it will first throw you a few meters up and enable flying.

 ```
 launch_action: